oracle/rwloadsim/docs/WHATISIT.md

 However, within its bounds, it can be a very efficient scripting tool, including for the type of scripts typically used by database administrators.
-As said, if you ever wanted to have bash, sqlplus and pl/sql integrated into one utilitiy, rwloadsim may be exactly what you are looking for.
+As said, if you ever wanted to have bash, sqlplus and pl/sql integrated into one utility, rwloadsim may be exactly what you are looking for.
 It should also be mentioned that the developers always are open for new ideas.